Skip to main content

 Analyse key features of Te Ao Haka involves:

-• discussing iwi, hapū, or rohe variation in key features
+• discussing iwi, hapū, or rohe variation in the range of key features.

 Explanatory Note 3